v4v-info/v4v-info.github.io/pieces.md

 # The Pieces That Make It Work

-Value-for-value is more than just streaming money.
+Value4Value is more than just streaming money.
 It is more than just direct payments.
 It is a different approach to media, a different approach to creating content, a different way of sharing value with the world.